|

 used to describe the product when several malt distilleries

+have contributed.
 Until the 1980s, single-malt whiskies

 remained rare outside Scotland.
 There were exceptions, like